IpastorSan/Ipastorsan/README.md

 ### Hello there! 👋
-Data Scientist and Machine Learning specialist.
-Passionate about Deep Learning and discovering the ways of MLOps.
+I am a developer interested in the next frontier of Internet applications.
+To me, this means Web3, blockchain, Smart Contract development and a bit of Machine Learning.
 If you have a challenge and could use another brain, just reach out!

 <br>